CLARIAH/clariah-plus/README.md

 ## Scope of the Interest Group

-Our scope is automatic text processing, including but not limited to linguistic enrichment and NLP:
+Our scope is **automatic** text processing, and roughly encompasses the following fields:

+- Natural Language Processing
     - automatic linguistic enrichment for multiple languages and multiple time periods
         - named entity extraction & linking
         - dependency parsing, syntactic parsing, morphological analysis
         - part-of-speech tagging
         - lemmatisation
         - sentiment analysis
         - tokenisation and sentence segmentation
     - text normalisation (including post-OCR/HTR correction)
     - optical character recognition & handwriting recognition
     - machine translation
     - language modelling
-- text analysis
+- Text Mining
-- text retrieval, indexing, and querying (raw text, querying of annotations is covered by the [annotation group](https://github.com/CLARIAH/IG-Annotation))
+- Text Search & Retrieval (raw text, querying of annotations is covered by the [annotation group](https://github.com/CLARIAH/IG-Annotation))
-- (list is not exhaustive)

 Though our scope is not limited to Dutch, it is probably fair to say that Dutch, Flemish and Frisian, merit most attention, as we are a project in the Netherlands.